nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/BOOK_3_ASSESSMENT.md

 Another reminder from the instruction team.
 This is NOT A TEST.
 We are not looking for 100% completion, although if you can make it work completely, then huzzah for you.

-What we are looking for is effort, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.
+What we are looking for is analytical thinking, algorithmic thinking, and efficient learning techniques to bind the concepts together for a solution, and communication with your teammates and instruction team.

 If you only get 50% of it complete, but display the above Core Skills and can demonstrate understanding of the fundamental code concepts, then you are learning and growing - which is what we care about.